Clerici-project/Clerici/CONTRIBUTING.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "UTTC Maintainer Team" is defined in this document as the following users:
+The "CLC Maintainer Team" is defined in this document as the following users:
-- fluffypony
-- UTTCmooo
+- Samisbakedham
-- hyc
+- Dclerici77
 ## Goals

 C4 is meant to provide a reusable optimal collaboration model for open source software projects.
 It has these specific goals: